 Sports and play facilities include a Multi-purpose hall, outdoor and indoor sports facilities, indoor and outdoor KG play areas, shaded outdoor spaces, a football turf, Athletic track, a Swimming pool, and Volley ball, Throw ball and Badminton courts.

-Following the initial KHDA report in 2016-17 in which the school was rated Weak, significant changes had clearly been made at both a leadership level (with the appointment of a new Principal and Vice Principal) and through a staff turnover of 19% - thus one in five teachers were new in 2017-18.
+Following the initial KHDA report in 2016-17 in which the then Bilva Indian School was rated Weak, significant changes had clearly been made at both a leadership level (with the appointment of a new Principal and Vice Principal) and through a staff turnover of 19% - thus one in five teachers were new in 2017-18.
 This is a reduction on the 30% turnover in 2016-17, but it is to be hoped that the staffing situation has now stabilised.
-It is not clear whether the staff of Bilva Indian School have been retained.
+It is not clear whether all the staff of Bilva Indian School have been retained.

 The inspection team identified the best features of the school as: